henriquehashimoto/data_engineering_zoomcamp/2 - Workflow Orchestration/README.md

     - To get the folder: `git clone https://github.com/mage-ai/mage-zoomcamp.git mage-zoomcamp`

 - To start the container with mage: `docker compose up`
+    - This need to be done in the folder with the mage installed

 - Update Mage if necessary: `docker pull mageai/mageai:latest`

+- The file of "**io_config.yml**" defines the connections with databases